 Students working in small groups are given the opportunity to demonstrate the knowledge and skills they have acquired through their MSW program by engaging in a major case study exercise.
-During the practicum time period, students are directed to examine a case from all levels of practice to present a plan of action that identifies required resources, interventions, and includes recommendations for policy changes and advocacy initiatives if appropriate.
+During the final year of the MSW program, students are directed to examine a case from all levels of practice to present a plan of action that identifies required resources, interventions, and includes recommendations for policy changes and advocacy initiatives if appropriate.
 The presentations are made to a small panel of practicing social workers and faculty who provide feedback on the appropriateness and feasibility of the student recommendations and adjudicate the final milestone.